andhiyaulhaq/AnnotateImg/architecture.md

 ## Workflow Example: Selecting and Modifying a Bounding Box

 1. The user clicks the "Select" action in the toolbar, setting the application's state to `current_tool = 'select'`.
+Any currently selected annotation in the `ImageView` and highlighted row in the `AnnotationView` are deselected.
 2. The user clicks on the `ImageView`.
 The `mousePressEvent` handler checks if the click occurred within an existing bounding box or on one of its resize handles.
 3. If a bounding box is hit, it becomes the `selected_annotation`, and its color changes to blue (from red).
 If a handle is hit, the `selection_handle` is set accordingly (e.g., 'top-left', 'body').
 4. As the user drags the mouse (`mouseMoveEvent`), the `selected_annotation` is either moved (if `selection_handle` is 'body') or resized (if a handle is selected).
 All coordinate calculations are performed with floating-point precision using `QPointF` and `QRectF`.